Stories & photography by destination:

-Tsukiji Market was a major tourist attraction in Tokyo, drawing both domestic and overseas visitors.
-The market area consisted of retail markets, restaurants, and restaurant supply stores.
-Before its closure in 2018, it held the title of being the largest wholesale fish and seafood market in the world.
-The market was established on February 11, 1935, as a replacement for an older market that was destroyed in the Great Kantō earthquake of 1923.
-On October 6, 2018, the market closed, and the wholesale operations were relocated to the new Toyosu Market.
+Tsukiji Market was a major tourist attraction in Tokyo that drew visitors from both Japan and abroad.
+The market featured retail shops, restaurants, and restaurant supply stores.
+Until its closure in 2018, it was the world's largest wholesale fish and seafood market.
+Established on February 11, 1935, it replaced an older market destroyed in the 1923 Great Kantō earthquake.
+The market closed on October 6, 2018, when its wholesale operations moved to the new Toyosu Market.

-I had the fortunate opportunity to visit Tsukiji Market in 2016, just two years before it closed and moved.
-I led a small group of travelers, and the market was one of the highlights of our visit to Tokyo.
+I had the chance to visit Tsukiji Market in 2016, two years before its relocation.
+Leading a small group of travelers, I found the market to be one of Tokyo's most memorable highlights.

-While tourists were allowed to enter after 10 o'clock, once the active trading had concluded, it was advisable not to arrive after 11:00 as most vendors and staff were engaged in cleaning and other preparations.
-The most dedicated visitors could witness the Tuna's Auction, which took place at 5 am.
-However, in order to secure a spot, one had to arrive well before 5 am and be prepared to wait in line, keeping in mind that only 150 tourists were allowed entry.
+While tourists could enter after 10:00, once active trading had finished, it wasn't advisable to arrive after 11:00 since vendors and staff would be busy cleaning and preparing.
+The most dedicated visitors could watch the tuna auction at 5:00 AM.
+However, securing a spot required arriving well before 5:00 AM and waiting in line, as only 150 tourists were permitted entry.

-The market handled over 480 different types of seafood, along with 270 other types of produce, ranging from inexpensive seaweed to the most expensive caviar, and from tiny sardines to 300 kg tunas and controversial whale species.
-Overall, the three seafood markets in Tokyo collectively handled more than 700,000 metric tons of seafood annually, with a total value exceeding 600 billion yen (approximately 5.4 billion US dollars in August 2018).
-At Tsukiji alone, around 1,628 tons of seafood worth 1.6 billion yen ($14 million USD) were typically sold on any given day.
-The market had approximately 900 licensed dealers, and the number of registered employees varied from 60,000 to 65,000, including wholesalers, accountants, auctioneers, company officials, and distributors.
+The market handled over 480 different types of seafood and 270 other products, from modest seaweed to premium caviar, tiny sardines to 300 kg tunas, and controversial whale species.
+Tokyo's three seafood markets collectively processed more than 700,000 metric tons of seafood annually, valued at over 600 billion yen (approximately 5.4 billion US dollars in August 2018).
+Tsukiji alone traded about 1,628 tons of seafood daily, worth 1.6 billion yen ($14 million USD).
+The market employed between 60,000 and 65,000 registered workers, including wholesalers, accountants, auctioneers, company officials, and distributors, with 900 licensed dealers.

-The market was divided into blocks, and at the end of each block, there were counters where women collected payments from the traders.
-Small electric cars were used for transport within the market, minimizing air pollution.
-Surprisingly, despite the large-scale trade and the volume of fish being processed, the market did not have the overpowering smell of fish and waste that one might expect.
+The market was organized in blocks, each ending with payment counters staffed by women who collected money from traders.
+Small electric vehicles provided transportation within the market, helping minimize air pollution.
+Despite the enormous volume of fish being processed, the market was remarkably free of the strong fishy odors one might expect.

-The market opened most mornings (except Sundays, holidays, and some Wednesdays) at 3:00 a.m. with the arrival of products from around the world via ship, truck, and plane.
-The unloading of tons of frozen tuna was particularly impressive.
-The auction houses, known as "oroshi gyōsha" in Japanese, estimated the value of the incoming products and prepared them for auction.
-Buyers, who were licensed to participate in the auctions, inspected the fish to determine their bidding preferences and prices.
+The market opened most mornings at 3:00 a.m. (except Sundays, holidays, and some Wednesdays), when products arrived from around the world by ship, truck, and plane.
+The unloading of massive frozen tuna was an especially impressive sight.
+Auction houses (oroshi gyōsha) would assess the value of incoming products and prepare them for auction.
+Licensed buyers would then inspect the fish to determine their bidding strategies and price points.

-The auctions concluded around 10:00 a.m., after which the purchased fish was either loaded onto trucks for shipment or moved to the various shops within the market using small carts.
+The auctions wrapped up around 10:00 a.m., after which workers transported the purchased fish either to trucks for shipping or to shops within the market via small carts.

 Purchasing Fine Art Unlimited Edition Prints, RM Licenses, and/or the Whole Publication